loveaffair69/loveaffair/COOPERATIONS.md

 # Responsibilies

-All

-Respsibilities are considered to be compartamentalized
+All respsibilities are considered to be compartamentalized

  - Aestectics Director
   - Designing the newsletter
-  -

  - Creative Direction
   - Booking
   - Tech